Using the Preview Features Available in the JDK

 Who should offer feedback?
 Well, the engineers welcome feedback from you, the Java developers (such as about a new API), from tool vendors (such as about a new JDK tool), etc. In the end, all constructive and actionable feedback is welcome.

 If you plan to provide feedback, please do so on the official channels.
 Comments posted on social networks may be interesting but may also vanish too quickly to be seen by the right people.
 That's why each JEP clearly designates a mailing list to collect feedback.
-For example, JEP 384 about Records (second preview at the time but now final) asked for feedback using the amber-dev mailing list.
+For example, JEP 384: Records (Second Preview) (this feature has been made final in the JDK 16 in JEP 395: Records) asked for feedback using the amber-dev mailing list.

 In essence, the Java engineers are looking for real-world experience and actionable feedback on new features by making them accessible early in a nonfinal form and doing any necessary adjustments before those features are made final and permanent parts of the Java platform.